braice/MuMuDVB/doc/README.txt

 To enable EIT sorting, add `sort_eit=1` to your config file.

 [NOTE]
-If you don't use full autoconfiguration, EIT sorting needs the `ts_id` option for each channel to specify the transport stream id, also known as service id.
+If you don't use full autoconfiguration, EIT sorting needs the `service_id` option for each channel to specify the service id.

 [[reduce_cpu]]
 Reduce MuMuDVB CPU usage